-9. (Windows only) Select the user accounts you will use to run agents.
-Accept the default ECloud Internal User or select Existing User.
+- (Windows only) Select the user accounts you will use to run agents.
+Accept the default ECloud internal user or select Existing User.
 If you select Existing User, click Add User to add a user account.
-Click

-Next.

-- 10. On the Electric Runner Server screen, enter options for the Electric Runner server. - Accept the default Electric Runner Server port, or type-in an alternative. - Accept the default to leave old Electric Runner logs, or select the checkbox to remove old logs.
+Then click Next. - 9.
+On the Electric Runner Server screen, enter options for the Electric Runner server. - o Accept the default Electric Runner Server port or type in an alternative. - Accept the default to leave old Electric Runner logs or select the checkbox to remove old logs.